ESSENTIAL YACHT CREW GUIDES

 What Are the Two Main Yachting Seasons?

-Traditionally, there are two major yachting seasons that determine where the majority of the yachts will be actively cruising.
+Traditionally, there are two major yachting seasons that determine where most yachts will be cruising.

-In the summer months, the majority of the yachts cruise the idyllic Mediterranean waters.
-During winter, the yachting activity migrates to the vibrant areas of the Caribbean and USA.
+In the summer months, yachts cruise the idyllic Mediterranean waters, while in the winter the yachting activity migrates to the vibrant Caribbean and USA.

-Why is knowing this important?
-During each of these two yachting seasons, the yachts are cruising with guests on board and are generally fully staffed.
-Thiss means that the best time to look for a job will be just before the start of each of these seasons.
+During these busy seasons, yachts are usually cruising with guests and are fully staffed.
+So, if you're looking for a job, the best time to apply is right before the start of each season.

-This is not to say that crew is not able to find work in other times of the year, it just means that the build-up to a yachting season is the busiest recruitment time.
+This is not to say that crew is not able to find work in other times of the year, it just means that the lead-up to each season is when recruitment is at its peak.

 Mediterranean season